Parent Resources

 - Moving to middle school

-Plan de participación de los padres de la escuela primaria Hoover 2021-202
+- Parent Involvement Plan / Plan de participación de los padres

 Career Awareness, Exploration, and Orientation